spindlelabs/otto/README.md

 Text goes here...link to blog post with introduction.
 It's easiest to understand Otto by trying it out...

-Otto is tested with Ubuntu 12.04 LTS with Puppet 2.7.19.
+Otto is tested with Puppet 2.7.19 on Ubuntu 12.04 LTS.

 Getting started: deploying `helloworld`
 ---------------------------------------